neo-chem-synth-wave/data-source/README.md

 long as computers themselves, the expected blend of reliability and innovation has repeatedly been proven difficult to achieve.
 Nevertheless, recent machine learning approaches have exhibited the potential to address these shortcomings.
-The open-source data utilized by such approaches frequently lack quality and quantity, are stored in various formats, or are published behind a paywall, all of which can represent significant barriers to entry for researchers.
+The open-source data utilized by such approaches frequently lack quality and quantity, are stored in various formats, or are published behind paywalls, all of which can represent significant barriers, especially for novice researchers.
+The main objective of the Data Source project is to systematically curate and facilitate access to relevant computer-assisted chemical synthesis data sources.

 ## Installation
-A minimal virtual environment can be created using the [git](https://git-scm.com) and [conda](https://conda.io) commands as follows:
+A standalone environment can be created using the [git](https://git-scm.com) and [conda](https://conda.io) commands as
+follows:

 ```shell
 git clone https://github.com/neo-chem-synth-wave/data-source.git